Family Travel Bucket List : Visiting California's Channel Islands

 The large pod of dolphins we spotted on the way home.

 Ventura is a fun town with a walkable historic downtown and offers some interesting shops and eateries to enjoy.
 The 50s themed Busy Bee Cafe is a favorite spot for milkshakes.
 The San Buenaventura Mission is one of the state's historic missions and worth a visit for the pretty garden and interesting history.
-And although much of the area's parkland is recovering from the Thomas Fire, locals were relieved that the iconic Serra Cross Park above the town has survived to offer its memorable view.
+For a view of the Channel Islands, visit the Ventura Botanical Gardens and hike through the various gardens to the top of the hill which had beautiful views of the ocean, islands, and Ojai’s Topa Topa peak.
 Capping your day by chilling at the pier Beach House Fish restaurant and watching the sunset over some fish tacos and a beer is pretty great, too.

 Sunset view from Beach House Fish.

 Ventura and the Channel Islands National Park are a great getaway for families with kids of all ages from tots to teens.
-Unless you have a strong kayaker, the kayaking is probably best for children 10 and up, but younger children can still enjoy these islands for all the wildlife spotting, playing on the beach, hiking, and exploring an island that has no roads.
+Unless you have a strong kayaker, the kayaking is probably best for children 10 and up, but younger children can still enjoy these islands for all the wildlife spotting (the island foxes are adorable), playing on the beach, hiking, and exploring an island that has no roads.
 Put this on your bucket list!